 The ice or snow melting from the slopes, battered by moving traffic either creates deep mud or deep water crossings by washing away the roads.
 This gushing water makes the journey more adventurous and full of challenges on this mighty mountain pass.
 Once you get into the late-season like September – October, the Baralacha La pass becomes mostly devoid of snow.

-Bharatpur – Killing Sarai or Sarchu Sarai | Altitude: 4600 Mtrs
+Bharatpur – Killing Sarai or Sarchu Sarai | Altitude: 4,600 m (15,092 ft)

 After passing through a small deserted place named Killing Sarai or Sarchu Sarai, you will reach Bharatpur, which has a few dhabhas to have some food as well as a series of tented accommodation running alongside the Manali – Leh Highway.

 Once you cross Bharatpur, after a few km, you will come across a road straight as an arrow leading towards Sarchu.
-Your instincts will compel you to rip apart, and just zip pass through it, especially after you have been held up by the road conditions since morning.
+Your instincts will compel you to rip apart, and just zip past through it, especially after you have been held up by the road conditions since morning.

 All I want to say is that while speeding through that road to Sarchu on Manali Leh Highway, do not be too complacent else be ready for some super bumps on the way.
 When self-driving to Ladakh, always make sure you are not carried away by the emotions and drive with caution & care.

-Sarchu | Altitude: 4290 Mtrs
+Sarchu | Altitude: 4,290 m (14,070 ft)

 At Sarchu, there is a second police checkpoint where you need to register your name again on this epic journey on Manali Leh Highway.
 The entry acts as a record of your arrival up to Sarchu.

 Sarchu is almost a middle point of the journey on Manali – Leh Highway offering some good accommodation options including the Swiss tents with attached toilets.
 Hence, many people do consider Sarchu for a night halt.
-People already having the night halt at Keylong or Jispa, usually stops for lunch at Sarchu.
+People already having the night halt at Keylong or Jispa, usually stop for lunch at Sarchu.
 It does have a few dhabhas which offer food and beverages as well.

 At Sarchu, you may get some fuel or petrol in black in dhabhas in case of any emergency.

-Avoid Stay at Sarchu when coming from Manali to Leh
+Avoid Stay at Sarchu When Coming from Manali to Leh

 Sarchu is at very high altitude and many people staying overnight at this rough place suffer from mountain sickness including sleepless nights, severe headaches or vomiting.
 No wonder many veterans call Sarchu a Vomit Hilton.